cubed-guy/ice/README.md

 A full pointer is declared with `*` in the `declexp`.
 A pointer to `[10][10]3guavas` will be `*[10][10]3guavaPointer`.
 It can also be declared like a varr.
 Thus, a pointer to `[10][10]3guavas` can also be `*223guavarrPointer`.

 A full pointer declared like a varr is actually a varr itself.
-This means that a full pointer pointing to an array _is_ a varr, and the `initexps` `223` and `*223` mean the same thing.
+This means that a full pointer pointing to an array _is_ a varr, and the `declexps` `223` and `*223` mean the same thing.

 # Functions